zoenolan/zoenolan/README.md

-I am a software engineering leader with deep technical foundations (GPU architecture to planetary-scale systems) and extensive experience delivering regulated platforms across healthcare, finance, and blockchain.
+I am a software engineer with a deep technical foundations (GPU architecture to planetary-scale systems) and extensive experience delivering regulated platforms across healthcare, finance, and blockchain.
 Combines distributed systems expertise with organisational leadership, team scaling, and compliance-heavy architecture design.

 Connect with me
 <p align="left">